This is an implementation of RFC 6902 JSON Patch written in Java with extended JSON pointer.

 [{"op":"move","from":"/a","path":"/b/2"}]

-specifies where value should be moved.
-The value that is moved is taken as the content at the "from"
+here "op" specifies the operation ("move"), "from" specifies the path from where the value should be moved, and "path" specifies where value should be moved.
+The value that is moved is taken as the content at the "from" path.

 Apply Json Patch In-Place